tax-mux/gemini-pad/README.md

 ### About Web Search

-By default, DuckDuckGo is used for web searches.
+By default, DuckDuckGo is used for web searches, but DuckDuckGo support is deprecated and will be removed in a future release.
+We recommend using Brave Search (register your key in the application's settings under the "Brave Search API Key" field) or Google Search when available.

-If you obtain a Google API Key and Google CSE ID and register them in the settings, Google Search will be used.
-However, please note that this may incur costs as per Google's policies.
+If you obtain a Google API Key and Google CSE ID and register them in the settings, Google Search will be used; note that this may incur costs according to Google's policies.

 ### About Internal Document Search